crisvp/pocketbase-js/README.md

 _Note that for backward compatability and to minimize the verbosity, any "unknown" top-level field will be treated as query parameter._

 ### Send hooks

 Sometimes you may want to modify the request data globally or to customize the response.

 To accomplish this, the SDK provides 2 function hooks:

 -   `beforeSend` - triggered right before sending the `fetch` request, allowing you to inspect/modify the request config.

     ```js
-    const pb = new PocketBase('http://127.0.0.1:8090');
+    const pb = new PocketBase("http://127.0.0.1:8090");

     pb.beforeSend = function (url, options) {
         // For list of the possible request options properties check
         // https://developer.mozilla.org/en-US/docs/Web/API/fetch#options
         options.headers = Object.assign({}, options.headers, {
-            'X-Custom-Header': 'example',
+            "X-Custom-Header": "example",
         });

         return { url, options };
     };
     ```

 -   `afterSend` - triggered after successfully sending the `fetch` request, allowing you to inspect/modify the response object and its parsed data.

     ```js
-    const pb = new PocketBase('http://127.0.0.1:8090');
+    const pb = new PocketBase("http://127.0.0.1:8090");

     pb.afterSend = function (response, data) {
         // do something with the response state